LamakerOfficial/help-center/_posts/minecraft/general/2021-11-19-Uploading-downloading-your-world-files.md

 12. Open the `server.properties` file on your server.
 Find the `level-name=` line and enter the name of the folder you uploaded in step 8, (spaces are allowed) so that it looks something like `level-name=My Server Level`.
 This must match the folder name.
 13. Start your server.
 It should now be running your imported world.

-> Note: If you have a compressed/archived world (ending in ".zip", ".rar" or others), then follow steps from step 5.
+> If you have a compressed/archived world (ending in ".zip", ".rar" or others), then follow steps from step 5.

 # Downloading Your World